Al-Huneidi/Credit_Risk/README.md

 Recall (Sensitivity) indicates the ability of the classifier to find all positive samples.
 Looking at the recall numbers, both the models did better at predicting the high-risk applications with the EasyEnsembleClassifier model generating the best results at 92%.

+To improve the BalancedRandomForestClassifier model, I recommend dropping some of the lower ranked features, there are many.
+By having so many features, they are reducing the importance of features extremely relevant as to whether or not an application is found to be low-risk or high-risk and causing the model to be less accurate in its ability to predict accurately.

+### Conclusion - Which is the Best Model?

 The EasyEnsembleClassifier is the best of all the models used at predicting high-risk applications with a combination of the highest Balanced Accuracy Score of 93.16% and a Recall of 92%.
 Since recall tends to more agressive at detecting the intended target this is a better model.

-To improve the BalancedRandomForestClassifier model, I recommend dropping some of the lower ranked features, there are many.
-By having so many features, they are reducing the importance of features extremely relevant as to whether or not an application is found to be low-risk or high-risk and causing the model to be less accurate in its ability to predict accurately.

 Notebooks: